 As per the Commercial Companies Law Decree No. 21 of 2001 (and as amended), all shareholding companies shall hold an annual general meeting (AGM).
 AGMs are yearly meetings arranged for shareholders to discuss company matters and address raised solutions.
-BNH's highest decision- making body are AGMs in which shareholders have the opportunity to be aware of and evaluate the Company's participate in management of the Company.
+BNH's highest decision-making body are AGMs in which shareholders have the opportunity to be aware of and evaluate the Company's participate in management of the Company.
 The Corporate Governance Framework encourages BNH's Directors to attend AGMs to present the annual accounts and the Board of Directors' Report.
 The AGM platform for the Board gather official approval from shareholders on resolutions and votes on Board elections.
-At the Company's last annual shareholders meeting dated 20th March 2023, 10 Directors were elected and 1 Director was appointed.
-35 Fils dividends per share were paid to shareholders for the year ending 2022.
+At the Company's last annual shareholders meeting dated 26th March 2024, 11 Directors attended the AGM.
+35 Fils dividend per share were approved by the shareholders and paid in April 2024.